 Private companies can facilitate operator capacity sharing when arrangements between municipalities are not technically or politically feasible.
 Companies like Envirolink have a staff of operators with a wide range of certifications that can serve as the Operator in Responsible Charge (ORC) of most municipal treatment plants.
 Should a utility decide that it does not want to rely on a private company long term, they can train in-house employees to take on the ORC role while relying on outside operators to run their treatment plant(s) in the interim.

-Contracts between public and private entities may help municipalities save money and protect public health by potentially reducing the number of notices of violation (NOVs) and fines, reducing employee compensation for which the utility is responsible, and decreasing the likelihood of ending up without an operator all together.
+Contracts between public and private entities may help municipalities save money and protect public health by potentially reducing the number of notices of violation (NOVs) and fines, reducing employee compensation for which the utility is responsible, and decreasing the likelihood of ending up without an operator altogether.
 Service partnerships with private companies like Envirolink have benefited small water and wastewater systems that unexpectedly lose an operator and need an emergency replacement, as service agreements are non-competitive and can be executed quickly.
 While crafting operator sharing agreements with other municipalities may drag on for months or years, partnerships with private companies can begin within weeks.
 This allows private companies to step in to address emergency situations, in addition to providing a more permanent solution.

 Apprenticeships and Training Programs

 Training a new generation of water and wastewater operators is the most viable long-term solution to address a rapidly aging workforce.
 According to 2018 Bureau of Labor Statistics data, only one percent of water and wastewater operators nationally are 24 years old or younger.
-With operator positions paying above average salaries nationally, especially for individuals with a high school diploma and no college degree, there is the potential to expand apprentice programs for high school graduates.
+With operator positions paying above-average salaries nationally, especially for individuals with a high school diploma and no college degree, there is the potential to expand apprentice programs for high school graduates.

 While apprenticeship programs exist in some states, other states like North Carolina have no established program where future operators can get paid to learn on the job while attending community college classes, often for free.
 Through programs like Apprenticeship NC, recent high school graduates or adults looking for a new career can gain the experience needed to succeed in the operator field.
 However, creating apprenticeship programs will take coordination between municipalities and private companies in need of operators, the community college system, and the water and wastewater certification boards.